Realizing trees of configurations in thin sets: Introduction

 \section{Introduction}

-The celebrated Falconer distance conjecture (see e.g. \cite{Fal86}, \cite{M95}) states that if the Hausdorff dimension of a compact set $E \subset {\Bbb R}^d$, $d \ge 2$, is greater than $\frac{d}{2}$, then the Lebesgue measure of the distance set $\Delta(E)=\{|x-y|: x,y \in E \}$ is positive.
+The celebrated Falconer distance conjecture (see, e.g., \cite{Fal86,M95,Mat15}) states that if the Hausdorff dimension of a compact set $E \subset {\Bbb R}^d$, $d \ge 2$, is greater than $\frac{d}{2}$, then the Lebesgue measure of the distance set $\Delta(E)=\{|x-y|: x,y \in E \}$ is positive.
 Until recently, the best results known were due to Wolff \cite{W04} in two dimensions and Erdo\~{g}an \cite{Erd05} in higher dimensions.
 They proved that Lebesgue measure of the distance set is positive if the Hausdorff dimension of $E$ satisfies $\hd(E)>\frac{d}{2}+\frac{1}{3}$.
 When $d=2$, Orponen (\cite{O15}) proved that, under the additional assumption that $E \subset {\Bbb R}^2$ is Ahlfors-David regular, if $\hd(E)>1$, then the packing dimension of $\Delta(E)$ is $1$.

 Currently, the best known exponent threshold for the Falconer distance problem in two dimensions is $\frac{5}{4}$, due to Guth, the second listed author, Ou and Wang (\cite{GIOW20}).
-In higher dimensions, the best exponent in odd dimensions, recently established by Du, Ou, Ren and Zhang (\cite{DORZ23}), is $\frac{d}{2}+\frac{1}{4}-\frac{1}{8d+4}$,
+In higher dimensions, the best exponent in odd dimensions, recently established by Du, Ou, Ren and Zhang (\cite{DORZ23}), is $\frac{d}{2}+\frac{1}{4}-\frac{1}{8d+4}$; see \cite{DIOWZ21} for even dimensions.

+The Falconer problem has many variations, where distance is replaced by more general $k$-point configurations, which need not be scalar-valued.
+For $p\in\mathbb N$ and $k\ge 2$, let $\Phi:\left(\R^d\right)^k \to \R^p$ be a continuous function which is smooth (except possibly on a lower dimensional set).
+For a compact $E\subset\R^d$, the {\it $\Phi$-configuration set} of $E$ \cite{GGIP12} is the compact set